UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - "Do XYZ.
 Destroy all items with Reroll trigger. (shape: KING-2)"  (anti-Reroll)
 - "Do XYZ.
 Destroy all REPEATER items. (shape: KING-2)"  (anti-REPEATER)
 - "Do XYZ.
 Item lives are limited to 3. (shape: KING-2)"   (anti-destroy)

+- Hammer items are *boring.* I get that they are supposed to be anti-bonus items.
+But they lowkey are just boring.
+Surely we can think of a more interesting use for them...?
+Perhaps they should divide `bonus` by 2 instead...?

 - Rotate-archetype needs to be a *bit* broader.